 Nightshift allowance

 There are no legal rules about extra compensation for night work.
-A mandatory nightshift allowance has been agreed on in some CAOs.
+A mandatory nightshift allowance is agreed on in some CAOs.

 This webpage is part of an EU quality network